blu-pi/econ-sim/Diary.md

 ETA: vaguely, 2 weeks depending on work ethic.

 Worked on setting up backbone for new UI.
 Minor clean-up of other parts of the code.

+Working on new implementation for data collection and then later data processing.
+These are prerequisites for further development of the new UI.